zhaw-iwi/statefulconversation_pub/README.md

 ## Example Application

 In what follows we present an example conversation between a user and conversational agent.
-The conversation is annotated with references to its states and partial information related to state transitions including triggers, guards and actions.
+The conversation is annotated with references to its states and partial information related to state transitions.

 ### Pseudo State: Start